-Customised recommendation of services and products have become the norm for delivering a personalised customer experience.
+Customised recommendation of services and products have become the norm for delivering a personalized customer experience.
 Right from companies like LinkedIn using machine learning algorithms to provide job recommendations to Netflix adopting it for better user engagement, AI has become the key in recommendation systems.

 Online travel agencies have made use of AI and ML to bring an effective use of recommendation mechanism to deliver a good user experience over avenues like holiday packages, car rentals, hotels, and cruise lines, among others.
-For instance, Google Flights is using it to recommend ideal flights and fares based on comparisons between numerous third party service providers.
-It also has several customer friendly features such as ‘Date Tips’ that suggests cheaper airports and travel times depending on the customer’s destination.
+For instance, Google Flights is using it to recommend ideal flights and fares based on comparisons between numerous third-party service providers.
+It also has several customer-friendly features such as ‘Date Tips’ that suggests cheaper airports and travel times depending on the customer’s destination.

 Dynamic Pricing And Forecasting

-This point ties in with recommendation.
+This point ties in with the recommendation.
 While OTAs make recommendations based on various factors, the most important factor is affordability.
-To keep a track of these changing prices and suggest the best price to a customer, AI can come handy.
-It forecasts where travellers would want to go and accordingly present ads that can cater to the various sections of customers.
+To keep a track of these changing prices and suggest the best price to a customer, AI can come in handy.
+It forecasts where travelers would want to go and accordingly present ads that can cater to the various sections of customers.
 This has been made possible by predictive analytics developed on machine learning algorithms.

-Global travel company, Amadeus, is one such example.
+The global travel company, Amadeus, is one such example.
 It leverages AI to design custom travel offers for its customers.
 Amadeus combs through its customer’s activity on social media with their consent.
 It builds a complex model encompassing their purchase behaviors, interests, past travel information, loyalty programs, and likes among others.
 Using the accumulated data and ML, it pairs users with ideal offers based on the identified patterns from a broader community of customers.
 Hopper is another prominent startup, using data science to help people book the cheapest flights using applied predictive analytics.

 Robotic Baggage Handling

-One of the most effective use of AI in travel has been to bring robotics as a way to handle baggage.
+One of the most effective uses of AI in travel has been to bring robotics as a way to handle baggage.
 The smart use of artificial intelligence is expected to revolutionize the management of baggage over the next decade, promising to make mishandled bags an increasingly rare event for passengers globally.
-With increasing number of passengers, airlines have to deal with an increasing baggage, for which AI will come handy.
+With an increasing number of passengers, airlines have to deal with an increasing baggage, for which AI will come handy.

 Leo, an autonomous baggage handling robot, created by SITA Labs can transport baggage within high traffic environments such as an airport with much ease.
 From collecting luggage from a traveler at the entrance to carrying it to the handling area, Leo can take care of the entire transportation process.
 Aiding Leo is Kate, a mobile check-in kiosk.
 Kate identifies the closest check-in stations and expedites the process.
 Both are equipped with obstacle avoidance technology.
-Leo participated in a trial at the Geneva Airport, and the two robots travelled around the world demonstrating their capabilities.
+Leo participated in a trial at the Geneva Airport, and the two robots traveled around the world demonstrating their capabilities.